jeanchlopez/sysbench-container/README.md

 This repo contains file `sysbench-sts-variable.yaml` for starting the test via a stateful set in a Kubernetes or Red Hat OpenShift environment.

+> **NOTE:** The STS template sets the following environment variables by default:
+- END_SLEEP to be able to collect stats before the job restarts
+- RUN_TIME to have a meaningfull run time

 When running with a stateful set you can collect the statistics of all the pods after they reach a completeion status using file collect-sysbench-sts.sh